redCOMPONENT-COM/redCORE/manual/en-US/chapters/webservices/deploy.md

 ## Deploying webservice XMLs

-Webservices in redCORE are defined using one XML document and optionally one php helper file.
+Webservices in redCORE are defined using one XML mapping file and optionally one php Helper file.
 There are couple of ways to set them in correct folder that redCORE uses when scaning for webservice XML files.

 Folder from which redCORE scan webservice files is: `media/redcore/webservices`.
 Please note that webservices are grouped in different folders.